Governors and Staff

 Bernadette was educated at Thornton College, UK and St Peter’s Diocesan School, Bulawayo, Zimbabwe and the University of Kent (History and Philosophy).

 Bernadette began her career in education at a London comprehensive and was then appointed to the newly formed staff body at the Harris City Technology College in Croydon.
 While at the CTC, an innovative educational environment, Bernadette combined middle management responsibilities with studying for a MA in Education.
 Middle and senior management posts leading on academic and curriculum matters at Wallington High School for Girls, a grammar school in Sutton, followed until in 2005 she was appointed Deputy Head Academic at St. Helen and St. Katharine (SHSK), Abingdon.
-Bernadette was appointed Deputy Head at SHSK in 2011 where her responsibilities include curriculum, assessment and provision for the most able, she also line manages the academic Heads of Department.
+Bernadette was appointed Deputy Head at SHSK in 2011 where her responsibilities included curriculum, assessment and provision for the most able, she also line managed the academic Heads of Department.

 Sophia works at Google and currently advises their largest advertising partners across the Retail and Technology sectors on all aspects of their digital, data and technology strategy.
 She began her career in the creative industry, working for M&C Saatchi where she led relationships for clients before moving into global and corporate development.